KarenJF/DataScience/README.md

     - Project: [Explore U.S. Births](https://github.com/KarenJF/DataScience/blob/master/Learn_Python/Explore_US_Births.ipynb)

 ## 2. Refreshing SQL Knowledge
 I've been using SQL on a daily basis to do my health analytic work.
 But all my SQL is done within SAS EG. I'd like to refresh my knowledge on SQL.
-So I also took several SQL Bootcamp and took SQL practice online.
+So I almost practice SQL online and took some SQL Bootcamps to refresh my knowledge.
 Most of the online resources are free, such as SQLZOO, Udacity SQL etc.

 1. (02/09/2018) **_The Complete SQL Bootcamp_**
     - I also took a quick SQL Bootcamp on Udemy.
 Since I've been using SQL daily, this course is no challenge to me.
 I'm able to finish the course in less than 2 days.